 Disseminating printed versions of policies is disfavored because policies are often updated, leading to potential inconsistency between print versions and the most current approved version published on the University Policy Website.
 In the event a policy must be printed it must include a disclaimer that the official University Policy Website should be consulted for the latest version.
 Note, however, that the disclaimer language should not appear on the printed version of a policy pertaining to academic requirements that is included in the University's Catalog Announcements.

-IX.
+VIII.
 Related Procedures and Guidelines

-XI.
+IX.
 Archiving of Policies

 The Policy Committee Chair, on behalf of the Policy Committee, will keep an archive of University policies.
 When a policy is revised or rescinded, the original policy must be archived, noting the effective dates of the original policy.